appium/appium/docs/en/appium-setup/running-on-osx.md

 ### Testing iOS Apps

-Instructions for gettting going with one of our iOS drivers are included here:
+Instructions for getting going with one of our iOS drivers are included here:

 * The [XCUITest Driver](/docs/en/drivers/ios-xcuitest.md)
 * The (deprecated) [UIAutomation Driver](/docs/en/drivers/ios-uiautomation.md)